nodejs/node/doc/api/n-api.md

 - `[out] result`: C int32 primitive equivalent of the given JavaScript Number.

 Returns `napi_ok` if the API succeeded.
-If a non-number `napi_value` is passed in `napi_number_expected .
+If a non-number `napi_value` is passed in `napi_number_expected`.

 This API returns the C int32 primitive equivalent of the given JavaScript Number.

 If the number exceeds the range of the 32 bit integer, then the result is truncated to the equivalent of the bottom 32 bits.
 This can result in a large positive number becoming a negative number if the value is > 2^31 -1.

+Non-finite number values (NaN, positive infinity, or negative infinity) set the result to zero.

 #### napi_get_value_int64
 <!-- YAML